minhphtran/woodcut/README.md

 These values were hard-coded.

-We use the planer to flatten the wood to the correct thickness beforehand, so here I ignore the thickness.
+We use the planer to wood pieces to the correct thickness beforehand, so here I ignore the thickness.

 The results: